 Please NOTE: I am not a doctor or any healthcare professional.
 And this is not a piece of medical advice.
 I highly suggest you speak to your healthcare provider and do your own research before using any of the below recommendations.
-I personally did extensive research and made educated choices which may not be right for everyone.
+I personally did extensive research and made educated choices that may not be right for everyone.

-Hemorrhoids & Constipation
+Haemorrhoids & Constipation

-Hemorrhoids & constipation can be common problems post-birth due to the pressure on the abdomen veins.
+Haemorrhoids & constipation can be common problems post-birth due to the pressure on the abdomen veins.
 A warm sitz bath and cold compress give some relief.

 Sore Breasts while Breastfeeding

 Initial days will be difficult with discomfort and sore nipples.
 Here are few things that can help: